 There is a lot to understand about inter-island travel within the Galapagos.
 Here are some of the most important foundational points to understand from the beginning:

-- There are at least 19 Galapagos Islands; the exact number is dependent on the minimum size qualifier the reporting source is using to differentiate a “rock” from an “island”.
+π There are at least 19 Galapagos Islands.
+The exact number depends on the minimum size qualifier the reporting source uses to differentiate a “rock” from an “island.”

-- Only 4 of the Galapagos Islands are inhabited (by humans, that is).
+π‘ Only 4 of the Galapagos Islands are inhabited and each have overnight accommodation available.
 In order of population, they are Santa Cruz, San Cristobal, Isabela, and Floreana.

-- Santa Cruz, San Cristobal, and Isabela are the only islands with airports, and the Isabela airport is only available for inter-island flights.
+βοΈ Santa Cruz and San Cristobal are the only two Galapagos islands you can fly in and out from.
+Isabela Island also has an airport, but is only available for inter-island flights.

-- A ferry service is available connecting all 4 inhabited islands.
+β΄ A ferry service is available and connects all four inhabited islands.

-- The uninhabited Galapagos islands can only be visited on a day tour or cruise, and each require an official National Park naturalist guide to visit.
+π The uninhabited Galapagos islands can only be visited on a day tour or cruise.
+Official National Park guides are required to visit uninhabited islands.

 Understanding these key points, most of your island hopping in the Galapagos will be via boat tours to smaller islands with a few ferry rides between the major islands of Santa Cruz, San Cristobal, Isabela, and potentially even Floreana.